kayiwa/libdevdocs/source/ubuntuintro.rst

 	sudo apt-get update        # Fetches the list of available updates from the Ubuntu project sudo apt-get upgrade	   # Upgrades your Ubuntu virtual machine

 In the next segment we will get more comfortable with general computation from the commandline.
-To logout of your virtual machine type exit.
+To logout of your virtual machine type ``exit`` .
 You can then shutdown your VMWare Player Application or VM Fusion application.